 CAEA State and Mini-Conferences

-CAEA provides professional development through an annual state conference, through regional conferences in each Area, and through master classes, workshops, seminars and other opportunities statewide.
-They also offer excellent opportunities to connect with colleagues and network locally and across the state.
+CAEA provides professional development through state conferences; regional and area conferences; and master classes, workshops, seminars and other opportunities statewide.
+It also offers excellent opportunities to connect with colleagues and network locally and across the state.

 Earn Professional Development Credits through Courses4Teachers